 A senior check-out form will be distributed in Monday Advisory.
-All areas on the form must be cleared before students can pick up their cap, gown, and graduation tickets.
+All areas on the form must be cleared before students can pick up their cap, gown and graduation tickets.
 All fines, class fees, and senior fee must be paid.
-All textbooks, library books, Media Center materials, and Chromebooks must be returned.
-Any lost textbooks, library books, or Media Center materials (including the District-issued Chromebook) will need to be paid for.
-Lunch accounts need to be current and any athletic fees or equipment are to be taken care of.
-Seniors will also need to complete their senior survey as part of this process.
+All textbooks, library books, Media Center materials, and the student’s Chromebook must be returned.
+Any lost textbooks, library books or Media Center materials, to include the district issued Chromebook, will need to be paid for.
+Lunch accounts need to be current and any activity fees or equipment must also be returned.
+Seniors will also complete their senior survey as part of this process.